-In this study, total reproductive costs and accessory costs both showed a steeper than isometric increase with seed size (Table 2), indicating the proportion of reproductive energy invested in accessory tissues is higher in larger-seeded species.
+In this study, total reproductive costs and accessory costs both showed a steeper than isometric increase with seed size (Table 2), indicating the proportion of reproductive mass invested in accessory tissues is higher in larger-seeded species.
 Our result suggests that among our study species there are (slight) additional benefits to being large-seeded that have not been explored in this study, such as higher seedling germination and success (Moles & Westoby 2006).
 Previous studies have not found evidence for the increase in total reproductive costs and accessory costs with increasing seed size to be other than isometric in angiosperms (Henery & Westoby 2001; Moles, Warton & Westoby 2003; Lord & Westoby 2006; Chen et al. 2010; Lord & Westoby 2012).
 Note, that in these studies, seed size was defined as the mass of the entire propagule.
 When we recalculate the slopes of the relationships using total propagule size, we too observe an isometric relationship between total reproductive costs or total accessory costs and propagule size (Online Appendix Table S4.)

 Shifts in accessory costs with plant size and age

 An additional motivation for this study was to determine if accessory costs shifted with plant age, size or RE.
 The theoretical literature suggests that for plants to increase their allocation to reproduction (versus growth) as they grow and age, plants must realize some compounding benefit (Myers & Doyle 1983; Sibly, Calow & Nichols 1985; Reekie & Bazzaz 1987a; Kozlowski 1992).
 Increasing mortality with age has the effect of decreasing future reproductive value and selecting for increased current RE in older plants.
-If accessory costs declined with RE, making seed production more efficient, then plants should be selected to have fewer, larger reproductive episodes (Kelly 1994; Kelly & Sork 2002) or to delay reproduction until they are larger and can invest more energy in reproduction (Cole 1954; Wenk & Falster 2015).
+If accessory costs declined with RE, making seed production more efficient, then plants should be selected to have fewer, larger reproductive episodes (Kelly 1994; Kelly & Sork 2002) or to delay reproduction until they are larger and can invest more mass in reproduction (Cole 1954; Wenk & Falster 2015).
 Such a pattern was not observed in this dataset.
 Across individuals within a species, total accessory costs and accessory cost components barely shifted with plant size, age, or total reproductive investment (Online Appendix Table S2).
 The consistent lack of shift in per seed accessory costs (or seedset, data not shown) with RE (or bud count, data not shown) surprised us.
 There is a large literature on expected and observed trends in pollination and seedset with the size of the floral display, showing varied patterns (e.g. Primack 1987; Klinkhamer, de Jong & de Bruyn 1989; Ohara & Higashi 1994; Goulson et al. 1998), but the literature had not led us to expect a flat relationship for all 14 species (Online Appendix Table S2).
 For many of the species studied here sample sizes were large and we sampled across their entire age range.
 We believe that if a shift in accessory costs (or accessory cost components) existed with plant size, age, or RE for these species it should have been detected in this data.

 Estimating reproductive effort

-Realistic estimates of RE are essential for many research questions, for example plant functional growth models require estimates of the proportion of photosynthetic energy that is allocated to growth versus reproduction (Fisher et al. 2010; Falster et al. 2011; Scheiter, Langan & Higgins 2013), while demographic models may need estimates of seed production for a given RE (Garcia & Ehrlen 2002; Miller et al. 2012).
-The current study, along with others, has shown that plants are allocating energy to many different reproductive tissues, with a notably small proportion going to seeds.
-However, the detailed measurements required to account for all reproductive energy expenditure are not practical for many research projects and pointing researchers to the best rapidly-obtainable estimates of total RE would be beneficial to many.
+Realistic estimates of RE are essential for many research questions, for example plant functional growth models require estimates of the proportion of photosynthetic mass that is allocated to growth versus reproduction (Fisher et al. 2010; Falster et al. 2011; Scheiter, Langan & Higgins 2013), while demographic models may need estimates of seed production for a given RE (Garcia & Ehrlen 2002; Miller et al. 2012).
+The current study, along with others, has shown that plants are allocating mass to many different reproductive tissues, with a notably small proportion going to seeds.
+However, the detailed measurements required to account for all reproductive mass expenditure are not practical for many research projects and pointing researchers to the best rapidly-obtainable estimates of total RE would be beneficial to many.